fbef0102/Game-Private_Plugin/README.md

       * If the updated version has new extra content, add small payment, no need to re-buy full price again
       * 🟥 You are free to modify source code for your convenience, but this will void the warranty.
     * Privacy Policy, other people will never know our deal
-    * Provide source code, don't distribute or share
+    * Provide source code.
+If distribute or share, will void the warranty.
   </details>

   * <details><summary><b>Why high-priced?</b></summary>